arya-null/arya-null.github.io/README.md

 # my-portfolio
-This is my personal portfolio website built with the GitHub API and tailwind Css.
+This is my personal portfolio website built with  tailwind Css.
 Take a look at it

 This website is built using these: